 The Wildlife Rehabilitation Society of Saskatchewan (WRSOS) is a volunteer driven, registered non-profit organization.
 The organization was founded in 2006 and has been dedicated to protecting Saskatchewan wildlife.
 WRSOS aims to promote education, respect, understanding, and appreciation of wildlife and the environment so that humans and wildlife can successfully coexist.

-The WRSOS has nearly 200 volunteers and two paid summer student employees.
-We work with 20 veterinary clinics that volunteer their services free or at a reduced rate, and 20 provincially licensed wildlife rehabilitators province-wide.
-The demand is growing rapidly across the province; our Wildlife Emergency Hotline took just under 3,000 last year!
+The WRSOS has nearly 125 volunteers and two paid summer student employees.
+We work with 20 veterinary clinics that volunteer their services free or at a reduced rate, and 10 provincially licensed wildlife rehabilitators province-wide.
+The demand is growing rapidly across the province; our Wildlife Emergency Hotline took over 3,000 calls last year!

 Saskatchewan’s provincially licensed rehabilitators can accept a wide range of animals.
 From hawks, falcons, waterfowl and songbirds to bats, skunks, foxes, black bears and everything in between.